The Lensing Counter Narrative: An Effective Description of Small-Scale Clustering in Weak Lensing Power Spectra: Results on Simulations

 We also investigate how the improvement in constraining power shown in Figure~\ref{fig:lct_order_sens} depends on the value assumed for $\Lambda$, in addition to whether or not we marginalize over nuisance parameters related to baryonic impacts on the matter power spectrum.
 These investigations are summarized in Figure~\ref{fig:kmax_sens}, where we again show results for a DES-Y3-like analysis on the left and an LSST-Y10-like analysis on the right.
 The $x$-axis shows the cutoff scale assumed, and the $y$-axis shows the error on $S_8$ for each analysis.
 Solid lines use LCTs while dashed lines show the same analysis set up but with no LCTs.
 Dotted horizontal lines show the constraining power when not marginalizing over LCTs and taking $\ell_{\rm max}=2500$ for all bins as a proxy for the maximum information content available.
 Analyses that do not marginalize over baryonic impacts, as assumed in the previous figures, are shown in blue.
 In both the LSST and DES-Y3 cases we see that as we increase $\Lambda$ the improvement in constraining power that we obtain from using LCTs decreases, as one might expect given that the LCTs are marginalizing over a smaller contribution at fixed $\ell$ as $\Lambda$ increases, and pushing to higher $\ell$ yields marginally less information due to shape noise contributions to the statistical errors.
 Another thing to note is that for DES and LSST, there are values of $\Lambda$ which effectively leave no data within our scale cuts for the analyses without LCTs, and so these points are not shown for these cases.

 The orange lines in Figure~\ref{fig:kmax_sens} show a more realistic scenario where we marginalize over our fiducial baryon feedback parameterization.
-In this case, we observe that our constraining power is significantly degraded in all cases except the LSST $\Lambda=0.25\, \himpc$ case with LCTs and the $\Lambda=0.5\, \himpc$ case without LCTs.
+In this case, we observe that our constraining power is significantly degraded for $\Lambda\geq0.5\, \himpc$.
 The difference between the $\ell_{\rm max}=2500$, $N=1$ LSST analysis represented by the dotted orange line and the $\Lambda=2\himpc$ analysis with baryons and LCTs is driven by the ability of very high $\ell$ data to break the degeneracy between $S_8$ and baryons.
 The $\ell_{\rm max}=2500$ analysis uses scales $k>2\himpc$ where we do not expect this baryon model to hold.
 The degeneracy between a more complex baryon model and $S_8$ would likely not be broken by including these scales, likely leading to asymptotic $S_8$ constraints closer to those found with $\Lambda=2\himpc$.